 More Bird Info and Bird Trivia

 Cookie (1933) is a male Major Mitchell’s Cockatoo residing at Brookfield Zoo, near Chicago, Illinois, USA.
-He is believed to be the oldest member of his species alive in captivity, at the age of 77 in 2010, having significantly exceeded the average lifespan for his kind.
+He is believed to be the oldest member of his species alive in captivity.
+Cookie was 77 years old in 2010, having significantly exceeded the average lifespan for his kind.

-The next-oldest Major Mitchell’s Cockatoo to be found in a zoological setting is a 31-year-old female bird located at Paradise Wildlife Sanctuary, England.
+The next-oldest Major Mitchell’s Cockatoo to be found in a zoological setting is a 31-year-old female bird.
+She is located at Paradise Wildlife Sanctuary, England.
 Information published by the World Parrot Trust states longevity for Cookie’s species in captivity at 40–60 years.

-Cookie is Brookfield Zoo’s oldest resident and the only surviving member of the animal collection from the time of the zoo’s opening in 1934, having arrived from Taronga Zoo of Sydney, New South Wales, Australia, in the same year and judged to be one year old at the time.
+Cookie is Brookfield Zoo’s oldest resident and the only surviving member of the animal collection.That’s from the time of the zoo’s opening in 1934.
+Cookie arrived from Taronga Zoo of Sydney, New South Wales, Australia.
+It was in the same year and judged to be one year old at the time.

 Major Mitchell's Cockatoo (Lophocroa leadbeateri) also known as Leadbeater's Cockatoo or Pink Cockatoo in Brookfield Zoo.
 It is named Cookie and it is at least 77 years old.

-He now lives permanently in the keepers’ office of the zoo’s Perching Bird House, although it has been stated that he may still make occasional appearances for special events such as his birthday celebration, which is held each June.
+He now lives permanently in the keepers’ office of the zoo’s Perching Bird House.
+Even so, it has been stated that he may still make occasional appearances.
+Those veing for special events such as his birthday celebration, which is held each June.

 Click here for a famous Owl